 Our RFPR submission and our Strategic Performance Overview (SPO) both address the regulatory performance of Cadent.
 Consequently the 2 documents should be read in conjunction.
-Specific details of our key operational performance measures can be found within section 4 (pages 22-52) of our SPO.
-We have discussed the key financial performance measures below and have also discussed these within section 6 (pages 57-70) of our SPO.
+Specific details of our key operational performance measures can be found within section 4 (pages 32-75) of our SPO.
+We have discussed the key financial performance measures below and have also discussed these within section 3 (pages 20-31) of our SPO.

 The enduring value concept, the principles of which were discussed at length during the implementation of the RFPR in 2018, impacts the phasing of the historic and future annual RORE values across our networks; however, on an eight year average basis the operational RORE values are largely unaffected.
 Our methodology for each of the enduring value adjustments is described in more detail in section 3.1; as per last year the adjustments have the overall effect of deferring allowances from earlier years into later periods.
+These enduring value adjustments impact presentation of the RAV balance but are presentational and do not affect Cadent's actual closing RAV at the end of the RIIO-GD1 period which is reported through the RIIO-GD2 Price Control Financial Model.